damalialutfiani/Assignment2-Data-Analytics-revou/README.md

 The following is a description of the file used :
 1. Cleaning data using python as in the **studycase_minicourse.py** file.
-2. In the file there is a step-by-step procedure for cleaning data.
+2. Same as using python regarding the data exploration steps, only the file extension is different, where the file **Studycase_minicourse.ipynb** can be used for Jupyter Notebook.

+-- In this project, we use Jupyter Notebook with python for Data Exploration --